ddrcode/riscv-os/README.md

 - `1` - outputs to framebuffer only (can be inspected with GDB)
 - `2` - outputs to serial console
 - `3` - both: framebuffer and the console.
-In this mode the framebuffer content can be dumped to the serial output with `fbdump` command
+In this mode the framebuffer content can be dumped to the serial output with `fbdump` program
 - `5` - it emulates text screen of the system with terminal's action codes

 ## Credits